beatobongco/lightcycles/devjournal/2019-03-01_Tail_Collisions.md

 Other notable problems that might get their own journal pages:

 * "zebra" lines when turning (solved by butt offset)
+* how lighttrails are made
-* lighttrails reverting to original color after turbo
+* lighttrails reverting to original color after turbo (solved by dropping a new point)